 When parents themselves are educated on the dangers of drug and alcohol abuse, they are able to give children the correct information and clear up any misinformation.

 Parents and educators act as role models for children and their views can greatly influence how children think about things.

 Teaching Kids About Drugs

-Parents should begin speaking to kids about the dangers of drugs as young as preschool age.
+Parents should begin speaking to kids about the dangers of drug abuse as young as preschool age.
 This does not need to be complicated discussion, rather, teachable moments should be taken advantage of.

 For instance, if a child sees someone smoking on television, parents can take the opportunity to speak to children in simple terms about how such behaviors can cause harm.
 The tone of the discussion should be kept calm and simple terms should be used when speaking with younger children.

 As kids begin to get older, parents and educators can begin having talks with kids about drugs and alcohol.
 Children can be engaged by asking them open-ended questions in a nonjudgmental manner.
 Speaking to kids in a nonjudgmental way makes it more likely that they will respond to questions honestly.